Bayesian Inference for Epidemic Final Size Datasets with Hidden Underlying Household Structure: Supplementary plots

 \subsection{Validation on synthetic data}

-We first validated our method, estimating $\beta$ from synthetic datasets generated from known parameters and Equation \eqref{eq: ball}.
-We used 12 different parameter sets and two different household distributions, generating 100 datasets of 1000 households for each of these 24 combinations.
+We first validated our method, estimating the transmission parameter $\beta$ from synthetic datasets generated from known parameters using Equation \eqref{eq: ball}.
+To assess robustness to different transmission scenarios, we performed validation for three different values each of $\beta$ and $\eta$ and using both the UK and split household distributions, resulting in a total of 18 combinations for which we generated 100 datasets of 1000 households each.
 When estimating $\beta$ from each synthetic dataset we fixed $\eta$ to the value used to generate the dataset.
-In each case, the parameters for the Dirichlet distribution ($\boldsymbol{\alpha}$) were chosen so that they were proportional to (i.e.\ the expectation of the Dirichlet was equal to) the household size distribution used to generate the datasets.
-The value of $\alpha_0 = \sum_{n=1}^m\alpha_n$ determines how ``concentrated'' the Dirichlet distribution is, reflecting how confident we are that the household size distribution in the study is similar to what we have specified as the mean of the Dirichlet.
-The smaller the value of $\alpha_0$ the further and more easily the household distribution can wander from the mean of the Dirichlet during the inference.
-We fit the model for $\alpha_0=100$ (less constrained) and $\alpha_0=1000$ (very constrained). \\
+In each case, we assessed the impact of misspecified household size distributions by repeating the inference algorithm with the parameters for the Dirichlet distribution ($\boldsymbol{\alpha}$) proportional to (i.e.\ the expectation of the Dirichlet was equal to) each of the UK household size distribution and the extreme ``split'' distribution (both with $\alpha_0 = 100$) \\

-Each panel in Figure \ref{fig: synthetic data validation} shows the 95\% confidence intervals for $\beta$ estimated from 100 synthetic datasets for a given parameter set with $\beta$ determined by the column and $\eta$ determined by the row.
-Within each panel are results for synthetic datasets generated from the UK household size distribution and the extreme ``split'' distribution (with fixed probabilities, i.e.\ corresponding to the limit for $\alpha_0\to\infty$) and then both fitted with either $\alpha_0 = 100$ or $1000$. \\
+The 95\% credible intervals for $\beta$ obtained from this validation process are plotted in \ref{fig: synthetic data validation 1000}.
+Each panel shows the 95\% credible intervals for $\beta$ estimated from 100 synthetic datasets arranged according to the values of $\beta$ (columns) and $\eta$ (rows) used to generate the data, and, within each panel, the combination of true household size distribution used to generate the data and assumed household size distribution used to perform the inference. \\